ziyad00/circles/README.md

 - OTP codes are currently returned in the response for development purposes
 - In production, implement proper email/SMS delivery for OTP codes
-- JWT tokens are prepared for future implementation
+- JWT tokens are issued and required for auth endpoints
-- Database tables are created automatically on application startup
+- Database tables are created automatically on application startup; DB constraints managed via Alembic